Kno2/ngx-admin-template/README.md

-# ngx-admin-theme
+# ngx-admin-template
-A fork of [akveo/ngx-admin](https://github.com/akveo/ngx-admin) that includes only the theme.
+A fork of [akveo/ngx-admin](https://github.com/akveo/ngx-admin) that includes only the @theme files.